erikpetersen-wf/platform-sdk-java/README.md

 ### Platform Core
 This library contains the core logic from which all other libraries inherit.

-Included within the core library are the [constants](https://github.com/Workiva/platform/blob/master/libs/java/platform-core/src/main/java/com/workiva/platform/core/PlatformCore.java#L27) for the `readiness`, `liveness`, and `status` endpoints.
-These endpoints are consumed by the other libraries.
+Included within the core library are the [constants](https://github.com/Workiva/platform/blob/master/libs/java/platform-core/src/main/java/com/workiva/platform/core/PlatformCore.java#L27) for the `readiness`, `liveness`, and `status` checks.
+These checks are consumed by the other libraries.

 The core library also implements the logic for each of those checks.